ibm-developer-skills-network/vdnar-Centralized-repository-shipping_calculations/CODE_OF_CONDUCT.md

 nationality, personal appearance, race, religion, or sexual identity and orientation.

+We also commit to environmental stewardship, recognizing the importance of sustainable practices and the impact of our actions on the planet.
+We pledge to integrate sustainability into our operations and to promote eco-friendly initiatives within our community.

 We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.